Jade2451/MoE_CIFAR10/README.md

 ## Future Work
 This project establishes a strong foundation for further research into MoE models.
 Potential next steps include:

-1. I want to target improve this expert specialisation metric in particular.
+1. I want to target improving the expert specialisation metric in particular.

 2. Incorporate more sophisticated load balancing losses, such as entropy-based losses or those that account for expert capacity.